davidmiller/pony-mode/README.rst

 * run manage commands in interactive buffer
 * Buildout integration
 * Generate TAGS table for project to enable quick navigation
-* Jump to template at point or from editing view [C-c C-d g t]
+* Jump to template at point or from editing view [C-c C-p g t]

 Fabric Integration
 ------------------

-Django-mode will interact with fabric for your current project, building a list of functions to auto-complete, and running commands within a \*fabric\* buffer.
+pony-mode will interact with fabric for your current project, building a list of functions to auto-complete, and running commands within a \*fabric\* buffer.

 Buildout Support
 ----------------